 The Bodhisatta was once a god in heaven.
-On Earth before this he was the son of a wealthy brahmin and he died as a teenager.
-His father lamented his son’s death deeply, choosing to walk around his son’s ashes in the cemetery instead of doing his duties.
-The Bodhisatta saw his sorrow and decided to console him, so he went down to the cemetery in the form of a young man and began crying loudly.
+On earth before this, he was the son of a wealthy brahmin, and he died as a teenager.
+His father mourned his son’s death deeply, choosing to walk around his son’s ashes in the cemetery instead of doing his duties.
+The Bodhisatta saw his father’s sorrow and wanted to console him, so he went down to the cemetery in the form of a young man and began crying loudly.

 In the Lifetime of the Buddha

-When a landowner’s son died, he was so depressed he stopped eating, bathing, and visiting the Buddha.
-One day the Buddha divined that this man was ready for a spiritual breakthrough, so the next morning, after completing his alms round, he went to the man’s house and told him this story so he understood that nothing can bring back what is lost, and thus grieving is pointless.
-Understanding the message, the father did have a breakthrough of understanding and overcame his sorrow.
+When a landowner’s son died, he was so depressed that he stopped eating, bathing, and visiting the Buddha.
+One day the Buddha divined that this man was ready for a spiritual breakthrough.
+So the next morning, after completing his alms round, he went to the man’s house and told him this story so he understood that nothing can bring back what is lost, and thus grieving is pointless.
+Understanding the message, the father did have a breakthrough and overcame his sorrow.

 The Buddha did not identify any earlier births other than his own.